fabricecolas/sfctcv-epicard/chu-rennes/transcoding/todo/2019-03-18_COMINT_EUROSCORE.md

-# EuroScore is too high, probably due to transcoding of COMINT
+# EuroScore too high: Due to transcoding of COMINT?

 ## Problem